gandhi500/system.config/README.md

     double user_time = 0, kernel_time = 0;

     for (int i = 0; i < n; i++) {
-        pid_t pid = fork();
+    //The fork() is used for creating a new copy of the calling function.
+The newly created process is known as the Child process and the process from which the child process is created is known as the parent process. pid_t pid = fork();

         if (pid == 0) {